 If you're a high roller who routinely bets five or 10 dimes (that's Vegas speak for $5,000 or $10,000) at a time, your action might score a comped meal at the California Pizza Kitchen right next to the book.
 For the rest of us, free drinks -- name your brand of liquor! -- from the book's superb and attentive waitstaff will have to suffice.

-Even if you're a low roller, a visit to the California Pizza Kitchen is worthwhile.
+Even if you're a low roller, a visit to the California Pizza Kitchen or the nearby Carnegie Deli is worthwhile.
 Also practically adjacent to the race and sports book is one of the city's top poker rooms.

-It's difficult to beat the Mirage sports book as a place to bet and keep up with the action, but take note: On a busy sports weekend or during major events such as the NCAA Tournament, arrive early -- really early -- if you hope to score a seat.
+It's difficult to beat The Mirage race and sports book as a place to bet and keep up with the action, but take note: On a busy sports weekend or during major events such as the NCAA Tournament, arrive early -- really early -- if you hope to score a seat.